sharvillimaye/from-tokens-to-semantics/README.md

 # From Tokens to Semantics: The Emergence and Stabilization of Polysemanticity in Language Models

-This repository contains research code and analysis pipelines for studying neural network behavior, particularly focusing on polysemanticity, superposition, and temporal dynamics in language models.
+This repository contains code and analysis pipelines for the paper "From Tokens to Semantics: The Emergence and Stabilization of Polysemanticity in Language Models."

 ## Project Overview

-The repository consists of several research components:
+The repository consists of several components:

-- **Neuron Embeddings Analysis**: Analysis of neuron activations and clustering behavior
+- **Neuron Embedding Pipeline**: Analysis of neuron activations and clustering behavior
-- **JSD Polysemanticity Pipeline**: Jensen-Shannon Divergence analysis of frequency-affinity relationships
+- **N-gram Analysis**: Token sequence analysis and processing
-- **Polytope Analysis**: Geometric analysis of neural representations
+- **JSD Calculations**: Jensen-Shannon Divergence analysis of frequency-affinity relationships
-- **N-grams Analysis**: Token sequence analysis and processing
+- **Polytope Metrics**: Geometric analysis of neural representations

 ## Quick Start